 Distracted drivers are so dangerous that it’s helpful to be on the lookout for telltale signs of distracted driving:

 - A driver who drifts in and out of his or her lane;

 - A driver who ignores traffic signs and signals;

 - A driver whom you witness interacting with his or her smartphone.

 Give such drivers plenty of room on the roadway, and if you deem it necessary, alert the authorities.
 You could help prevent a dangerous accident from occurring.

 If you’ve been injured in a car accident that was caused by a distracted driver, you know just how difficult that is.
-Because your just compensation is far too important to leave to chance, the dedicated car accident attorneys at in Philadelphia are here to help.
-Our skilled legal team has the experience, knowledge, and commitment to fight for your claim’s most favorable outcome, so please or call us at 215-825-5183 today.
+Because your just compensation is far too important to leave to chance, the dedicated car accident attorneys at The Levin Firm in Philadelphia are here to help.
+Our skilled legal team has the experience, knowledge, and commitment to fight for your claim’s most favorable outcome, so please contact or call us at 215-825-5183 today.